 - "what if we had a different solvent?"

 of great tutoring resources.
-Both AAP (Campbell Hall) and Covel
+AAP (Campbell Hall) has great

 up the topics really nicely. “

-in the thinkbook: CFQs and Practice Problems, I have had no reason to
+in the Thinkbook: CFQs and Practice Problems, I have had no reason

 tells you everything you need to know.
 The exam will be similarly

-formated to the practice exam, with the addition of one or two new
+formatted to the practice exam, with the addition of one or two

-types of problems that are more challengely and really test your
+types of problems that are more challenging and really test your

 knowledge on the subject and are not seen anywhere else (practice